 Adjustable-Rate Mortgages in the Carolinas

 ARMs are mortgages that have adjustable interest rates versus a fixed rate throughout the lifetime of the loan.
 This mortgage type has some serious upsides for homeowners that are looking to pay off their full loan amount within a specific time.
 Does that sound like you?
-If so, stick with us as we dive into all the fun details of ARM loans.Apply for an ARM
+If so, stick with us as we dive into all the fun details of ARM loans.Apply for an adjustable-rate mortgage

 What Is an Adjustable-Rate Mortgage?